fvwmorg/fvwmorg.github.io/Wiki/Decor/CDE/index.md

 ---
-layout : wiki
+layout: wiki
-title : CDE Decor Example
+title: CDE Decor Example
-type : decor
+type: decor
-weight : 600
+weight: 600
-description : |
+description: |
   A Common Desktop Environment (CDE) Decor.
 This is a simple decor that uses no images and is built using Colorsets and Vector buttons.